alecsiemerink/go-dns-fun/README.md

 This consists of 2 parts;
 1. A DNS server that responds to queries to `about` with a TXT record containing some information about me, like a resume.
 2. A Simple webserver that serves a static page with simple documentation how to use this.
-3. The Terraform code to deploy this to AWS.

 ### How to use
 1. Clone this repo